 Protecting the Vulnerability of Children

-In 1970, Hogar Santa Maria opened with a mission to help the boys of these struggling families, providing them with even the most basic of needs: food to eat, a bed to sleep in, and a safe place to do both.
+In 1970, Hogar Santa Maria opened with a mission to help the boys and girls of these struggling families, providing them with even the most basic of needs: food to eat, a bed to sleep in, and a safe place to do both.
 Despite being known as one of Mexico’s safest cities, Monterrey still carries a lot of danger for poor children left to fend for themselves during the day.

 The home isn’t far from our hotel, but when we visit it, I see that it’s in a lower-income housing area.
 Here, the lower you stand on the income ladder, the higher up on the sides of the mountains you live.
-It’s cheaper there—fewer services are available, and no public transportation can get up the steep roads.
+It’s cheaper there — fewer services are available, and no public transportation can get up the steep roads.
 The view from the houses is breathtaking, but within the neighborhoods is a less stunning view.
 Crime runs rampant here, with drug peddling and robberies pretty much status quo.
 Parents worry about their children becoming involved at a young age, as they so often do.

 For three years, Sister Eloise has run Hogar Santa Maria with the help of a secretary and five other Sisters.
-Together, they provide what’s essentially daycare to 25 boys, age six through twelve.
+Together, they provide what’s essentially daycare to twenty-five children, age six through twelve.
 All of the children go home on the weekends, and about a third of them sleep at home each night, with the Sisters making sure they get good meals and are en route to school at the right time.

 Leave it to these always-resourceful nuns to find alternate ways to make money, though.
 They run a used clothing thrift store in an area far away from their charges.
 This way, the place doesn’t become a market, the kids remain protected, and Hogar Santa Maria can generate a little income.
 Volunteers from the community, as well as university students, assist the home in mentoring the boys and holding fundraisers.
 Children Incorporated sponsors fill the gap with food, medicine, and school supplies for the children at the home.